freezer333/qgrs-cpp/README.md

 C++ implementation of QGRS mapping algorithm - described [here](http://bioinformatics.ramapo.edu/QGRS/credits.php).

 ## Getting the code
-You can clone this repository with the following commant (you need git installed on your machine!).
+You can clone this repository with the following command (you need git installed on your machine!).
 ```
 git clone https://github.com/freezer333/qgrs-cpp
 ```